-Unless you plan to keep your puppy outdoors -and some of us do, but it’s not recommended--you’ll need to teach your puppy where to excrete.
-Hence, house-training (also called potty-training or housebreaking) is one of the first things you need to work on with your puppy.
-Crate training can be a helpful part of the entire training process.
+You’ll need to teach your puppy where to excrete.
+House-training (also called potty-training or housebreaking) is one of the first things you need to work on with your puppy.
+Crate training can be a valuable part of the entire training process.
 This includes house training as well as several other areas of training:

 - Crate Training and Puppies: Here are the fundamentals of training your dog to accept and enjoy the crate.
 Not only does it help with housebreaking, but it will also give your dog a place of his own.

 - House Train your Puppy: When it comes down to it, house training isn’t complicated.
 But this doesn’t mean it’s easy.
 Consistency and diligence are crucial during the housebreaking process.

 - Excitement Urination in Puppies: If your dog is having accidents in the house, it can be more than a mere housebreaking issue.
 Your dog might urinate out of sheer excitement or to convey submissive behavior.